Montana-Media-Arts/sound-fundamentals/modules/week-3/_posts/2013-01-01-DAW-Techniques.md

 ## Save Project and Store New Media to "Media" Directory

+** IF YOU HAVENT ALREADY DONE SO, MAKE SURE YOU IMPORT THE PREFERECE FILE I PROVIDED ON LAST WEEKS CANVAS MODULE AMD BE SURE TO FOLLOW THR TUTORIAL WITH IT! **

 When we open Reaper, the first thing to do is Create a "New Project."
 This will be necessary if Reaper reopened a previously open session.
 You can create a new project under the main File menu.

 After creating a new project, before we do ANYTHING ELSE, we should save the project.
 When you save your project remember to do the following;